hrbrmstr/exiv/README.md

 The following functions are implemented:

-  - `read_exif`: Retrieve Exif data from an image/media file
+  - `read_exif`: Retrieve Exif data from an image file
-  - `set_exif`: Set Exif tag data on an image/media file
+  - `set_exif`: Set Exif tag data on an image file
   - `exif_tags`: Return a data frame of all possible Exif tags

 ## Installation